srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     {"telemetryDelay":2}
     ```

-1. Notice the simulated device sensor telemetry messages are now being sent to Azure IoT Hub every **2 seconds**, now that the updated **Device Twin Desired Properties** have been sent to the device and the device has updated it's internal state accordingly.
+1. Notice the simulated device sensor telemetry messages are now being sent to Azure IoT Hub every _2_ seconds, now that the updated device twin desired properties have been sent to the device and the device has updated it's internal state accordingly.

     ```text
     12/9/2019 5:48:06 PM > Sending message: {"temperature":33.89822140284731,"humidity":78.34939097908763,"pressure":1024.9467544610131,"latitude":40.020042418755764,"longitude":-98.41923808825841}